ParaCoToUl/noarr-structures/README.md

 bar | noarr::offset<'x', 'y'>(5, 10);
 ```

-These are the core pieces of the library which can be used to create the actual data structures.
+**Data accessing:**

-The library then provides `noarr::bag`, a basic data structure that allocates enough memory for the desired structure and provides the `at` method (used like: `at<'x', 'y'>(5, 10)`), which returns a reference to a value stored in the allocated memory. (see [examples/matrix](examples/matrix "matrix example") for a demo)
+The library then provides `noarr::bag`, a basic data structure that allocates enough memory for the desired structure and provides the `at` method (used like: `at<'x', 'y'>(5, 10)`), which returns a reference to a value stored in the allocated memory.
 You can transpose matrix like this:

 ```cpp
 template<typename Structure>